 The H66 site generally slopes down from east to west, with levels continuing to fall beyond the site to the west into the Irwell Valley.
-Land rises to the east of the site, extending up to Scout Moor.
+Land rises beyond the site to the east, extending up to Scout Moor.

+A localised area of steeper topography is located towards the centre of the central land parcel.
 The northern parcel of the allocation site, to the north of Church Lane is flatter.

-A small spring emerges from the ground in the central western part of the allocation site, draining westwards.
-Localised topography is steeper around the location of the spring.
-Another small spring passes through the southern part of the allocation site, located to the rear of Eden Avenue and Oaklands Road.
-This also drains to the west.
+A small spring passes through the southern part of the allocation site, located to the rear of Eden Avenue and Oaklands Road.
+This drains to the west.